raoul2000/yii2-workflow/guide/events.md

 ## Event Sequence

-The default event sequence used by the *SimpleWorkflow* behavior is the *BasicEventSequence*.
+The default event sequence used by the *SimpleWorkflow* behavior is the *BasicEventSequence* available in the namespace `\raoul2000\workflow\events`.
 Below is a list of events fired by this sequence :

 <table width="100%">
 	<tr>